 SSO Link provides a comprehensive technical overview of Single Sign-On (SSO).
-This guide explains how identity providers streamline digital access while enhancing security for users and organizations.
+This educational guide explains how identity providers streamline digital access while enhancing web security for users and enterprises.

 Did You Know?
 SSO reduces "password fatigue" by allowing users to manage only one strong credential for multiple applications.